 - a.
-Commit to follow and implement consciously anti-racist, feminist and anti-exclusionary organizing practices within the organization.
-This understanding shall be achieved and maintained through close collaboration with the Coordinator for Organizing, the Political Director, and the Coordinator for Social Justice and Accountability; - b.
-Attend Organizing Committee meetings to build campaigns around issues that matter to their constituency and connect these campaigns to the concerns of other constituencies; - c.
+Commit to follow and implement consciously anti-racist, feminist, and anti-exclusionary organizing practices within the organization.
+This understanding shall be achieved and maintained through close collaboration with the Coordinator for Organizing, the Political Director, and the Coordinator for Social Justice and Accountability; - Regularly attend Organizing Committee meetings to build campaigns around issues that matter to their constituency and connect these campaigns to the concerns of other constituencies; - c.
 Organize the general membership of their constituency to take part in these campaigns; - d.
-Hold at least one meeting per term with all stewards in their constituency to review the organizing goals, issues and needs of stewards;
+Hold at least one meeting per term with all stewards in their constituency to review the organizing goals, issues, and needs of stewards; - e.

-- e.
 Assist departments without stewards in hosting worksite meetings, and act as interim steward in disseminating information to same worksite; - f.
 Recruit members, organizers, and candidates for Stewardship in their constituency; - g.
-Be an ex-officio member of the Stewards Assembly; - h.
-Be an ex-officio member of the Organizing Committee; - i.
-Represent their constituency in labor-management meetings relevant to their constituency; - j.
-Communicate needs of their constituency to the Bargaining Committee; - k.
+Be an ex-officio member of the Organizing Committee; - h.
+Represent their constituency in labor-management meetings relevant to their constituency; - i.
+Communicate needs of their constituency to the Bargaining Committee; - j.
 Ensure grievances against the Employer are filed and carried out properly in their constituencies, in coordination with the Vice President.